 The Northern catalpa trees are members of the Bignonia family, and they are related to the Trumpet vine and Royal paulownia.
 All these species of catalpa are known for their fast growth rate.
 Under the right care, this tree could reach over 80 feet in height.
 Its huge leaves are heart-shaped and measure about 12 inches wide.
 Those large leaves make the catalpa a popular choice as a shade tree.

 When you see a catalpa in the spring, you will be amazed by the display of azalea-like flowers.
 Hummingbirds love to visit these spectacular bell-shaped flowers for the sweet nectar.
 During May and June, the entire catalpa tree is enveloped with these blooms.
 This tree also produces long fruits that resemble cigars.
 That is why the Northern catalpa is often called the “cigar tree.”
-Each tree can contain up to 100 winged pods.
+Each tree can contain more than 100 seed pods.
 The fruits ripen from September to October.
 During the winter, those brown pods provide some added interest in your landscape.

 Northern Catalpa Landscape Uses